UK sanctions scam network ‘masterminds’ who bought London properties

 Qiu’s assets include seven flats in the CentrePoint Tower at the end of Oxford Street, and 10 flats in the Nine Elms development near the new US embassy in south-west London, in one of the buildings that holds up the development’s “Sky Pool”.

-Both men were born in China but hold Cambodian, Cypriot and Hong Kong citizenship.
+Both men were born in China but hold Cambodian and Cypriot citizenship.
+Chen also holds Vanuatu citizenship, while Qiu holds Hong Kong citizenship.

 They have been sanctioned as part of a joint operation with US authorities.